evantahler/lbe-internship.com/index.md

 ---

 #  The Endowed Internship for Location-Based Creative Good.
-### Help students relaizse thier dreams while they create a postitve impact for the world.
+### Help students realize their dreams while they create a positive impact for the world.